3/5 (album)

-3/5 is the first album by Les Savy Fav.
+3/5 is the debut album by Les Savy Fav.
 It was released in 1997 by Self-Starter Foundation.
 The Long Play (LP) release came in a pack of shower caps and is fairly difficult to find, sometimes fetching high prices on eBay.
 Coincidentally, only three-fifths of the line-up on this album, the band's first, remain in the present-day line-up, as drummer Patrick Mahoney was replaced by Harrison Haynes before the group's second album, The Cat and the Cobra, and guitarist Gibb Slife left before the recording of the Emor: Rome Upside Down EP.

 Having gone out of print, the album was re-issued in 2006, on the Frenchkiss label, minus the shower caps.